 Why is never changing content a red flag?
 How is this detrimental to effective digital signage?
 And why should you have a solid, thought-out and thorough content plan before signing on the dotted line?

 He explains why having one type of content only is a no-no for digital signage.
-And why you should not invest in digital signage if you do not have a clear content strategy.
+In fact, you should not invest in digital signage if you do not have a clear content strategy.

-He takes issue with “stand-alone digital signage” being tagged as digital signage.
+Consequently, Mike takes issue with “stand-alone digital signage”.
 He expounds on why “stand-alone digital signage” end users are not ready for digital signage

 Consumer grade screens vs. commercial grade screens.
 Why is this important?

 In many cases, digital signage is installed “because the neighbors have it too.”
-Mike explains why this is not a justifiable reason for installing digital signage, and how you might be going about it all wrong.
+Mike explains why this is not a justifiable reason for installing digital signage.
+You might be going about it all wrong.

 If the above describes your digital signage project, you’re not ready to go shopping.
 Do your homework, define your objectives, create a clear plan for your ROI, and then maybe, you’ll be ready for digital signage.